Selected designs, projects and collaborations are listed below.

 1. Umbrella Initiatives (multi-year/complex)

-Engaging Beyond Our Walls (EBOW) — a three-year project to bring neighborhood games to 59+ cities and towns through public libraries.
+Engaging Beyond Our Walls (EBOW) is a project to bring neighborhood games and stories to 59+ cities and towns through public libraries and museums.
 Funded by IMLS ($249k, 2021-2024) and featuring our new game engine, Hive Mechanic.
 Our goal is to increase the voice of residents in telling interactive stories, especially tied to local history and the public good.
-A detailed report is expected in 2024.

 Book in draft: Our Neighborhood Storytelling System launched with the Smithsonian and the DC Public Library in Washington, DC (2019-2021).
 The project installed listening stations at the front desk of libraries with more than 700,000 visitors over two years; it brought a repurposed payphone on wheels to the streets; and it mobilized a multimedia truck for traveling exhibits.
 As a model, he project offers a new approach to circulating stories of local history and activism tied to neighborhoods.
 Interactive projects remixed the content into scavenger hunts and raffles tied to local business.
 History is brought to the people, but the invitation is always for each of us to participate as well – to leave your story on a hotline, or speak with a curator on your own neighborhood streets.
 This project offers a new model for innovation at the community interface that is significantly different from typical museum strategies for outreach, technology, and even partnership.
 (Read more via these slides.)